AmaMpondomise

-The Mpondomise people, also called AmaMpondomise, are a Xhosa-speaking people.
-Their traditional homeland has been in the contemporary era Eastern Cape province of South Africa, during apartheid they were located both in the Ciskei and Transkei region.
-Like other separate Xhosa-speaking kingdoms such as abaThembu and amaMpondo, they speak Xhosa and are at times considered as part of the Xhosa people.
+The Mpondomise people, also called Ama-Mpondomise, are a Xhosa-speaking people.
+Their traditional homeland has been in the contemporary era Eastern Cape province of South Africa, and during apartheid they were located Transkei region.
+Like other separate mostly Xhosa-speaking kingdoms such as Aba-Thembu and Ama-Mpondo, they speak Xhosa and are at times mistakenly considered as part of the Xhosa people.

-The AmaMpondomise form part of the AbaseMbo Nguni ethnic groups of South Africa.
-The formal establishment of the ethnic groups as a separate nation from the other local Bantu peoples or their Nguni cousins is estimated around 13th century.
-The Mpondomise encountered colonists migrating further inland and eastwards from the Cape of Good Hope.
+The Ama-Mpondomise form part of the AbaMbo ethnic group of South Africa one of few indigenous groups of Southern Africa alongside the San and Khoekhoe.
+The formal establishment of the ethnic groups as a separate nation from the other local AbaMbo.
+They are not Nguni but some people turn to confuse them with Nguni people due to the intermarriage.
+Their Kingdom was established 1000s of years before the European and other native tribes arrived.
+One of their notable kings is estimated around 13th century.
+The San and AmaMpondomise are the earliest residence of what was later to be renamed East Griqualand by the colonialist government of Hamilton Hope chief Magistrate.
+The area of Maclear did not have Griquas or Khoe descendants up until Adam Kok arrived later in the 1800s and found both the San and AmaMpondomise residing and intermarrying; in fact, one of the most notable royal clans of AmaMpondomise, the Jola/Majola clan, are descendants of the intermarriage between AmaMpondomise and the San.
+The Mpondomise encountered Dutch and English colonists migrating further inland and eastwards from the Cape of Good Hope.

-As a result of colonial conquest, a majority of amaMpondomise speak Xhosa, with a minority who are bilingual speaking Mpondomise as their home language and Xhosa as a second language.
+As a result of colonial conquest, a majority of ama-Mpondomise speak Xhosa, with a minority who are bilingual speaking Isi-Mpondomise as their home language and Xhosa as a second language.
 Some people view Mpondomise as a dialect of Xhosa.
 However, the language is dying out.